-103.3.2 Design professional qualifications
+102.3.2 Registered design professional qualifications

-The qualifications of design professionals-their knowledge of design, analysis, research, computation, documentation and professional standards in their respective areas of expertise-are prerequisites to a successful application of performance-based design provisions.
+The qualifications of registered design professionals-their knowledge of design, analysis, research, computation, documentation and professional standards in their respective areas of expertise-are prerequisites to a successful application of performance-based design provisions.
 Qualifications are regulated by professional registration laws within the state or jurisdiction in which the project is to be constructed.
-Appendix D of the code lists specific qualifications for design professionals involved in a performancebased design.
+Appendix D of the code lists specific qualifications for design professionals involved in a performance-based design.
 These characteristics detail the level of expertise necessary in a complete design team, but are not requirements of each individual team member.
 In fact, many designs under Part III of this code may well be outside the scope of practice laws and may be performed by a special expert.
 The special expert, too, must possess the qualifications listed in Appendix D.